ASTex-ICube/semiproctex/README.md

  NOTE: The software/CPU version uses the same algorithms than the GPU version.
 But the GPU one is more than 10 times faster (even far more depending on options).
 So the software/CPU version is only useful to look at the code, not launching synthesis.
 But you can try and test.

- #### e.g.: Real-time/interactive semi-procedural texture synthesizer and designer on GPU
+ #### Application: Real-time/interactive semi-procedural texture synthesizer and designer on GPU

  Trade-off between real-time/interactive texture synthesis design to longer high-quality results depending on user options (e.g.: "smart" initialization to initialize our optimization-based algorithm to keep the fine grain of input images).